RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_USER.md

 `rtcSetGeometryIntersectFunction`, and `rtcSetGeometryOccludedFunction`
 functions on the implementation of the callback functions.

+Primitives of a user geometry are ignored during rendering when their bounds are empty, thus bounds have lower>upper in at least one dimension.

 See tutorial [User Geometry] for an example of how to use the user-defined geometries.